 Identity Guard

-The biggest pro of Identity Guard is that it has a ton of great features for a lower monthly cost (for individuals) than many of its competitors.
+One of Identity Guard's biggest advantages is that it offers a robust feature set at a lower monthly cost for individuals than many competitors.
 Identity Guard offers dark web monitoring, a password manager, and more in all three tiers of its plans.

 What Identity Guard does better than LifeLock

-For individual-level plans, Identity Guard’s prices can't be beaten by LifeLock’s, especially after the first year, when LifeLock's prices rise.
-If you want to protect the whole family, Identity Guard’s family plans cover five adults and unlimited kids, while LifeLock’s plans are limited to two adults and five kids.
+For individual-level plans, Identity Guard offers lower prices than LifeLock for individual plans.
+If you want to protect the whole family, Identity Guard's family plans cover five adults and unlimited kids, while LifeLock's plans are limited to two adults and 10 kids.

 The prices are cheaper too.
-The Value Family plan starts at $14.99/mo, while LifeLock Standard for Family with Kids starts at $12.49/mo for first yr (billed annually).
+The Value Family plan starts at $14.99/mo, while LifeLock Advanced for Family starts at $30.00/mo.

 What LifeLock does better than Identity Guard